jbiers/lovebot/README.md

 # lovebot
-A Twitter bot that counts the days until I will see my GF
+A Twitter bot that counts the days until I see my GF